cockroachdb/docs/cockroachcloud/free-faqs.md

 ### How do I add nodes?

 We have eliminated the concept of nodes for CockroachCloud Free.
 However, there is an upper limit of usage of up to 1 vCPU and 5GB storage per free cluster.
+If you exceed this limit, you can create a cluster using the paid version of [CockroachCloud](create-your-cluster.html).

+### Can I upgrade my cluster from CockroachCloud Free to the paid version of CockroachCloud?

+At this time, a CockroachCloud Free cluster cannot be upgraded.
+In the future, you will have the ability to move from CockroachCloud Free to a paid version of CockroachCloud.

 ### Who is responsible for backups?
 Can I backup my cluster?

 Currently, backups are not supported on CockroachCloud Free.
 The ability to enable backups will be supported in the future.

-### Can I upgrade my cluster from CockroachCloud Free to the paid version of CockroachCloud?

-At this time, a CockroachCloud Free cluster cannot be upgraded.
-In the future, you will have the ability to move from CockroachCloud Free to a paid version of CockroachCloud.

 ## Product features

 ### Are enterprise features like partitioning or change data capture available to me?

-No, enterprise features are not available on CockroachCloud Free clusters.
-However, all enterprise features are available on the paid version of [CockroachCloud](create-your-cluster.html).
+At this time, change data capture and partitioning are not available on CockroachCloud Free clusters, but will be in the future.

 ### Do you have a UI?
 How can I see details?